sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

     patch_active_agent
 ```

-In the same `banking_agents.py` file, scroll down to locate the following lines:
+1. In the same **banking_agents.py** file, scroll down to locate the following lines:

 ```python
 checkpointer = MemorySaver()
 graph = builder.compile(checkpointer=checkpointer)
 ```

-Then replace those two lines with the code below:
+1. Replace those two lines with the code below:

 ```python
 checkpointer = CosmosDBSaver(database_name=DATABASE_NAME, container_name=checkpoint_container)
 graph = builder.compile(checkpointer=checkpointer)
 ```

 From this point on, the agent will save its state to Azure Cosmos DB.
-The `CosmosDBSaver` class will save the state of the agent to the database represented by the global variable, `DATABASE_NAME` in the `checkpoint_container` container.
+The *CosmosDBSaver* class will save the state of the agent to the database represented by the global variable, `DATABASE_NAME` in the *checkpoint_container* container.

 ### Enhance the agent routing

-When you wired up the API layer in module 1, Cosmos DB began storing a history of chat messages.
+When you wired up the API layer in Module 1, Cosmos DB began storing a history of chat messages.
 These messages are stored for convenience, while state is being stored in the checkpoint container in Cosmos DB using the code you added above.

 In this application, we're taking an opinionated approach to agent routing.
 Instead of relying on the coordinator to use the LLM to route messages in a non-deterministic manner to the appropriate agent based on the context, we're going to store the "active agent" in the chat container in Cosmos DB (a single record maintained for each session).
 We're choosing to do this so that the coordinator can always deterministically route back to the active agent (if known) in a multi-turn conversation.

+1. Remain in the **banking_agents.py** file.
-Locate the following code in the `banking_agents.py` file:
+1. Locate the following code.

 ```python
 def call_coordinator_agent(state: MessagesState, config) -> Command[Literal["coordinator_agent", "human"]]: